 Then we hoped to make what can be quite a difficult issue for some couples, namely - low desire for sex ,- accessible by taking a relatively light hearted look at how this might be addressed.
-For some couples different levels of sexual desire can cause anxiety and distress.
-There are lots of different reasons for this and it can be experienced by both men and women.
-In future blogs we will look at the bigger picture as this is an area of work that Michaela, who works as a psychosexual therapist as well as a couple counsellor, has particular expertise in.
-However, in this post we focus on women who are in a long term relationship and struggling to find the physical energy and mental space to enjoy sex.
+This is an area of work that Michaela, who works as a psychosexual therapist as well as a couple counsellor, has particular expertise in.
+In this post we focus on women who are in a long term relationship and struggling to find the physical energy and mental space to enjoy sex.

 Our third post addresses a very different area of relationship counselling.
 As part of the work we do with couples who are parents and who are coming to, or are at the end of their couple relationship, we look at how children might be affected by separation / divorce .
 The way parents manage their separation is key to the way children react.
 Parents we have worked with want to put their children first and essentially the key to doing this is separating the partner relationship and parenting relationship.
 The partner relationship is at an end but the parenting relationship is ongoing.
-This can be very challenging for the whole family at a time when there are often a lot of difficult emotions to deal with.
-Drawing on our work as relationship counsellors working with young people and families as well as trainers on the Separated Parents Information Programmes, we offer some suggestions as to how parents who are no longer together as partners might parent together in such a way as to minimise the impact on their children.
+We offer some suggestions as to how parents who are no longer together as partners might parent together in such a way as to minimise the impact on their children.

 To read the articles please scroll up to the sidebar on this page and you'll see where to click onto the post.